Course Learning Outcomes

 - Identify the social themes & structures historically responsible for the development of dramatic types.

-- Understand the varieties of writing & performance styles & production techniques that prevailed from ancient Greece to the Renaissance.
+- Describe the varieties of writing & performance styles & production techniques that prevailed from ancient Greece to the Renaissance.

 THEA 1140 - Acting I